andrewchernow/libpcl/doxygen/mainpage.md

 @mainpage Overview
-This is the Portable C Library (PCL) API documentation.
-PCL is broken up into many different modules, where each module's interface is within a header file.
-The best way to go through this documentation, is to explore the API on a module level.
+This is the Portable C Library (PCL) documentation.
+It includes API documentation, examples and a detailed overview of PCL concepts.

-The best place to start is the "Related Pages" tab.
-Then navigate to each module by clicking on the "Modules" tab.
+It is recommended to read through the PCL overview documents before proceeding to the API documentation.
+The below documents can also be found in the "Related Pages" tab.

+  * \ref org
+  * \ref unicode
+  * \ref openssl
+  * \ref errsys

+After reading through the overview documents, navigate to the "Modules" tab.
+This is a great way to go through the API documentation.

+The GitHUb repository is here: https://github.com/andrewchernow/libpcl .

 The Portable C Library (PCL) is a library of cross-platform C code which has been tested on the following platforms: